rlaakso/amzn/README.md

-# Tools for Amazon webstore
+# Tools for Amazon's API

 ## wishlist-export
 Export a public Amazon wishlist into a CSV file